marieotsuka/webtype-spring2022/src/projects/project1.md

 ### Week 3: Add responsivity and mobile support {#week-3}

 Continue developing your website in code, adding your second breakpoint using `media queries`.
 Upload your code as a working webpage prior to class.
-You must have a working link.
+You must have a working link from your class site.
+Continue using your inspector to fine-tune your typography and layout.

-**Due: March 17, 2022** (presented via the sign up chedule)
+As you refine your mobile site, be sure to test out your site on your phone.
+Try testing out your site on your friend’s phones.

+### Refinement

+Pay careful attention to your typographic details — including punctuation, type hierarchy, the spacing between them and around the page.
+Make sure the scale of your fonts are optimized both for your mobile and desktop layouts.

+Your topic and final website will be presented via the<br>[presentation schedule](https://docs.google.com/spreadsheets/d/1QXocofQNNG38kJWQWjjZe7wv4ikc8Ffnzg_6qoxGSqY/edit#gid=0)

+## Requirements
+- Specify a typeface, either imported via Adobe Fonts / Google Fonts or self-hosted via the `@font-face` method
+- Use `@media` queries to adapt layouts for different devices
+- Have well-defined semantic HTML
+- Have appropriate CSS selectors and classes

 ## Resources
 ### Open Source Fonts